-I could only answer the Count, by relating to him what I had already noted in my journal, as I have above related it; to the truths of which there were two other witnesses, besides myself.
-On the morning of the 18th, Mrs. H-- told us, that she had the feeling that the Countess would arrive on that day; and this actually happened, the Count and she arriving in the evening; and he related, that for six days he had followed the directions given by Mrs. H--, without observing any particular effect from them; but that at six o'clock on the evening of the 9th-which was Wednesday-the Countess had called him from the company with which he was engaged, and had told him, that on the striking of the hour six, she had found herself strongly en rapport with Mrs. H--, and felt an invincible necessity to communicate something to her husband, which she had never told any human being whatever.
-After this revelation, the illusions that had treubled her wholly disappeared; she recognized her husband and children, and also her estate; but felt a great desire to see Mrs. H--, on which account he had brought her.
+I could only answer the Count, by relating to him what I had already noted in my journal, as I have above related it: to the truths of which there were two other witnesses, besides myself.
+On the morning of the 18th, Mrs. H---- told us, that she had the feeling that the Countess would arrive on that day; and this actually happened, the Count and she arriving in the evening; and he related, that for six days he had followed the directions given by Mrs. H----, without observing any particular effect from them; but that at six o'clock on the evening of the 9thwhich was Wednesday-the Countess had called him from the company with which he was engaged, and had told him, that on the striking of the hour six, she had found herself strongly en rapport with Mrs. H----, and felt an invincible necessity to communicate something to her husband, which she had never told any human being whatever.
+After this revelation, the illusions that had troubled her wholly disappeared: she recognized her husband and children, and also her estate ; but felt a great desire to see Mrs. Hon which account he had brought her.
 The Count's physician wrote to me, "that the disease appeared to be overcome, as if by magic; and that all that remained of it was the religious anxiety, that led her to believe she had not sufficient faith in the holy mysteries of her religion."

-The Countess now spoke of her former life as a labyrinth, in which she had been involved, alluded frequently to the perplexing dreams which had troubled her, and said that she felt herself now in a more waking state; but she would sometimes add-"I am not yet quite certain whether this is my Charles, and only feel sure of it when I touch his arm, and the scar that is upon it."
+daily, till Wednesday the 9th, when, at six o'clock in the evening, she cried out, "Cast all thy cares upon the Lord, for he careth for thee !" and she then said, that she had had a vision, whereby she knew that a change had taken place in the this is my Charles, and only feel sure of it when I touch his arm, and the scar that is upon it."
 The Count had a scar on his arm from a sabre cut.
-She also often fancied that she heard voices mocking her; and, pious as she was, she could neither pray nor enter a Mrs. H whom the Countess frequently visited in her sleep-waking state, directed all her efforts to calm her sufferings, by confirming her faith; and she said to her-" When I pray with you, will you pray with me?
+She also often fancied that she heard voices mocking her; and, pious as she was, she could neither pray nor enter a church.
+Mrs. H----, whom the Countess frequently visited in her sleep-waking state, directed all her efforts to calm her sufferings. by confirming her faith; and she said to her-"When I pray with you, will you pray with me?
 Be assured I will say nothing contrary to your faith."
-Mrs. Hwas of the Lutheran persuasion, and the Countess a Catholic.
-The Countess asked her how she should banish her uneasy thoughts?
-Mrs. H--- answered -" You cannot banish them, but you will see them in a different point of view."
-For seven days, at seven o'clock in the evening, Mrs. H- prayed with the Countess, and the mind of the latter became more composed; till at length, suddenly on the morning of the 28th, she awoke her family, and declared herself quite well.
+Mrs. - was of the Lutheran persuasion, H-The Counand the Countess a Catholic. tess asked her how she should banish her uneasy thoughts?
+Mrs. H---- answered ---"You cannot banish them, but you will see them in a different point of view."
+For seven days, at seven o'clock in the evening, Mrs. H---- prayed with the Countess, and the mind of the latter became more composed; till at length, suddenly on the morning of the 28th, she awoke her family, and declared herself quite well.
 The abruptness of this declaration alarmed me, and I could not help doubting the reality of the case.
-But she assured me I had nothing to fear; and so the event proved, for ten years have now elapsed without any return of her malady.
+But she assured me I had nothing to fear; and so the event proved, for ten years have now elapsed without any return of her malady.\

-Acknowledge, here, reader, the power of spiritual community, prayer, and a child-like faith.
+Acknowledge here, reader, the power of spiritual community, prayer, and a childlike faith.